 7. Can you invest in a fund with an LLC with multiple owners?

 Yes, you can use an LLC to invest.
 However, there is criteria that the LLC must meet to be accredited investors.
-With this mind, you can’t “hide” a non-accredited investor within an LLC, and then try to invest in a fund.
+With this in mind, you can’t “hide” a non-accredited investor within an LLC and then try to invest in a fund.

 8. What kind of form would I use for tax filing purposes?

-The tax form will depend on the way that the fund is structured.
+The tax form will depend on how the fund is structured.

 9. Should we invest in a fund using an LLC to protect assets?

-If you are investing in an LLC, then this means that you are being offered protection via that LLC.
+If you invest in an LLC, you are offered protection through that LLC.

 Conclusion

-In conclusion, determining if you should invest in a real estate fund will depend on your financial goals and needs.
+In conclusion, whether to invest in a real estate fund depends on your financial goals and needs.
 With this in mind, real estate funds do offer several benefits, including tax breaks, diversification, preferred returns, the potential for reduced financial qualifications, and access to professional management.
 To know if investing in a real estate fund is right for you, you should always conduct research, complete your due diligence, and speak with your investment counselor.
-If you don’t have an investment counselor yet, you can schedule a complimentary Pre-Strategy Session call with our Member Concierge, Kathy McBride.
+If you don’t have an investment counselor yet, you can schedule a complimentary call with RealWealth Developments Director, Paul DiVincezo.